-From starting backstage with the San Francisco Opera to getting stars like Emma Stone, Winnie Harlow, and Cindy Crawford ready for the red carpet or magazine covers, Rachael Goodwin has traveled around the world doing what she loves most.
+From starting backstage with the San Francisco Opera to getting stars like Emma Stone, Winnie Harlow, and Cindy Crawford ready for the red carpet or magazine covers, Rachel Goodwin has traveled around the world doing what she loves most.
 Here, she dishes on her journey to becoming a celebrity makeup artist and the essentials she can’t live without.

 How did you become an artist?